softwaremill/sttp/docs/testing.rst

     .response(asByteArray.map(parseUserJson))
     .send()

-In the example above, the stub's rules specify that a response with a ``String``-body should be returned for any request; the request, on the other hand, specifies that responses should be parsed from a byte array to a custom ``User`` type.
+In the example above, the stub's rules specify that a response with a ``String``-body should be returned for any request; the request, on the other hand, specifies that response body should be parsed from a byte array to a custom ``User`` type.
 These type don't match, so the ``SttpBackendStub`` will in this case convert the body to the desired type.

 Note that no conversions will be attempted for streaming response bodies.